Published in January 2022, last update on June 20, 2022

 - Baia Mare with “SPIRE – Smart Post-Industrial Regenerative Ecosystem.
 Sustainable use of land and nature based solutions” – project site; iLEU is a Blockchain incentive system for ecological actions -an author is Alexandru Roja, Head of Strategy and Innovation at Transilvania IT Cluster.

-PharmaLedger and WeldGalaxy are Horizon 2020 projects, and the partner which implements the Blockhain systems in both projects is RomSoft, a software company from Iasi, coordinated by Dorin Cristea, Nicu Popescu and Sinica Alboaie.
+PharmaLedger si WeldGalaxy are Horizon 2020 projects, and the partner which implements the Blockhain systems in both projects is RomSoft, a software company from Iasi, coordinated by Dorin Cristea, Nicu Popescu si Sinica Alboaie.

 Starting with October 2021, CertSign (developer of certME) and the University of Bucharest are developing the project “IDBC.
 Identity attestation services in decentralized environments based on blockchain technologies“, funded by the Competitiveness Operational Programme and with a duration of 27 months.